sapireli/AirPrint_Bridge/README.md

 2. Generates a registration script (`airprint_bridge_launcher.sh`) to register printers via `dns-sd`.
 3. Runs that registration script in the foreground so you can test printing from an iOS device.

 The script will hang while advertising your printers. **Use `CTRL-C`** to terminate.
-If you can see and use your printer from iOS, you’re ready to install.
+If you can see and use your printer from iOS (try printing from Photos, Safari, Notes, or any app that supports printing), you’re ready to install.

 ### 5. Install the Service